gardener/gardener-extension-provider-gcp/hack/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ProvisionedIopsOnCreate sets the provisioned-iops-on-create StorageClass parameter.<br />Supported for hyperdisk-balanced and hyperdisk-extreme.</p>
+<p>ProvisionedIopsOnCreate sets the provisioned-iops-on-create StorageClass parameter.<br />Supported for hyperdisk-balanced and hyperdisk-extreme.
+Required when Enabled is true for those types.</p>
 </td>
 </tr>
 <tr>